Sid Rumpo: History

 In November 1971 Sid Rumpo were formed in Perth by ex-Jelly Roll Bakers members John Hood on lead guitar and harmonica; and Owen Edward Hughes on bass guitar.
 They were joined by Noel John Herridge on drums from Adderley Smith Blues Band; Robert James Searls on lead guitar and lead vocals; and Kenneth James "Ken" Wallace on piano.
 In September 1972 they won the state final of the Hoadley's Battle of the Sounds; then they relocated to Melbourne a month later.

 In January 1973 Sid Rumpo performed at the second Sunbury Pop Festival, with their track, "Sailing", appearing on Mushroom Records triple live album of the event, The Great Australian Rock Festival Sunbury 1973, in April.
-The track was co-written by Elliott, Herridge, Hughes, Searls and Wallace.
+The track was co-written by Hood, Herridge, Hughes, Searls and Wallace.
 Soon after they signed with Mushroom Records.
 In May they appeared on ABC-TV music series, GTK, to showcase their track, "Don't Bug Me Boogie".
 Mushroom issued a Various Artists album, Garrison: The Final Blow Unit 2, which included Sid Rumpo's live rendition of "Now I'm Free", recorded at The Garrison in Prahran.

 Hood was replaced on lead guitar by Michael John "Mick" Elliott (ex-Moppa Blues, Sunshine, Tank, Sayla) in August 1973 when he left to return to Perth.
 The band performed at the third Sunbury Pop Festival in January the following year, two of their tracks were cover versions of Willie Dixon's "Wang Dang Doodle" and Robert Johnson's "Sweet Home Chicago".
 Both tracks appeared on the Various Artists live album, Highlights of Sunbury '74 Part 2, late that year on Mushroom Records.

 In February 1974 the group recorded their debut album, First Offense, at T.C.S.
 Studios in Melbourne; it was released in April by Mushroom and distributed by Festival Records.
 Australian musicologist, Ian McFarlane, noted that it was "a strong album, mixing hard blues tracks like 'Spotlight' and 'Breaking My Back' with lengthy, progressive rock outings like 'Sailing' and 'Song with no Trees'".
 They also issued their debut single, "The Riddle", in that month.